Junsung-Kim/Android-SmartWatch-DV-tool/README.md

+# Edit readme file required.

 Map tracing tool using motion sensors inside an android smartwatch
 =============

  - This project is a tool for pedestrian dead-reckoning system using smartwatch.